joshua-smith98/CVAS/README.md

     cd CVAS/CVAS.Main/
     dotnet publish --sc -p:PublishSingleFile=true

 ***Note:** CVAS is currently a Windows-Only application.
-While building on Linux with dotnet is technically possible, CVAS will open to a fatal DllNotFoundException.
-This is because CVAS uses [NAudio](https://github.com/naudio/NAudio) for audio rendering and playback, which unfortunately is a Windows-Only library.*
+While building on Linux or MacOS with dotnet is technically possible, CVAS will open to a fatal DllNotFoundException.
+This is because CVAS currently uses [NAudio](https://github.com/naudio/NAudio) for audio rendering and playback, which unfortunately is a Windows-Only library.*

 # Usage
 ## Usage via REPL